 - supervisor_addr: New parameter in ravmd version 8.4.2 used for specifying the mail addresses of the administrators to be notified: - in case a raymd malfunction is recorded; or - with 14 days before your license will expire; or - on each ravmd reload in the last 14 days before your license expires, until you extend your subscription period. - disclose_supervisor: New parameter in ravmd used for specifying if the address of the supervisor will or will not be disclosed in the warning mail's header and body. - disclose_sender, disclose_receivers, disclose_admin: New parameters in ravmd used for specifying if the addresses of the corresponding sender/receivers/administrators will or will not be disclosed in the warning mail's header and body. - Before the 8.4.2 version of ravmd, the warning mails were all sent having their receivers listed in the To: header.
-Now all the warning mails are sent by default as Bcc messages. - String comparisons executed by WBL library for domain names and e-mail addresses are not case sensitive. - Eliminating bug in parsing the mail header for obtaining the IP addresses used by WBL and RBL.
+Now all the warning mails are sent as Bcc messages because by default the value for the disclose_receivers parameter is No. - String comparisons executed by WBL library for domain names and e-mail addresses are not case sensitive. - Eliminating bug in parsing the mail header for obtaining the IP addresses used by WBL and RBL.